tejarrpaladagu/sort_visualizer/README.md

 - Generalize disableSort,resetSort functions
 - Implement heap sort
 - Stop the algorithm when reset button is pressed
-- Huge thanks to [Clément Mihailescu](https://github.com/clementmihailescu) for this project idea.

 ##
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).